Recognition for Emergency Medicine Fellowships

 - Appropriate leadership and resources to ensure that the educational requirements can be met.

-- Regular assessments to demonstrate that the quality of the educational programs is maintained.
+- Regular assessments to demonstrate that the quality of the educational program is maintained.

-Institutional leaders who are interested in receiving AAEP credentialing for their Emergency Medicine post-graduate fellowships can contact Carol Segovia at email@example.com or (813) 433-2277, ext.
-18 to learn more about the AAEP Post-Primary Care Graduate Fellowship in Emergency Medicine program.
+Institutional leaders who are interested in receiving AAEP recognition for their Emergency Medicine fellowship(s) can contact Carol Segovia, Fellowship Director, at email@example.com or (813) 433-2277, ext.
+18 to learn more about the AAEP Emergency Medicine Graduate Training Program.

-To see the list of currently credentialed fellowship programs, please click here.
+To see the list of currently recognized fellowship programs, please click here.